-The effect achieved by a phaser is the sweeping modulation of a series of peaks and notch filter in a signal’s frequency response.
-Phasers produce a series of peaks and notches within a signal’s EQ (frequency content) and they sweep these filters up and down within the audible frequency spectrum.
+The effect achieved by a phaser is the sweeping modulation of a series of peak and notch filters in a signal’s frequency response.
+Phasers produce a series of peaks and notches within a signal’s EQ (frequency content), and they sweep these filters up and down within the audible frequency spectrum.

 The number of peaks and valleys in a phaser circuit depends on the circuit.
 Some phasers allow us to adjust the number via the poles/stages control.

-The width and rate of the sweeping effect is also adjustable.
+The width and rate of the sweeping effect are also adjustable.

-We can also adjust both the resonance of the peaks and the attenuation of the notches to further define the phaser sound.
+We can also adjust both the resonance of the peaks and the attenuation of the notches to define the phaser sound further.

 Adjusting these parameters will, of course, alter the sound of the phaser, making the phaser a versatile effect.
 That being said, the effect, when noticeable, is pretty identifiable as being “the phaser sound”.

 Stereo phasers can take things a step further and have the same filtering motion in the left and right channels, only with one channel’s modulation being a bit behind the other.
 Things can get really interesting here.